 When discussing raw pet food safety, it’s essential to note that alternatives like kibble or highly-processed foods are not sterile or “bacteria-free.”
 In fact, most recalls (especially for salmonella) happen in kibble production, not raw production.

 “[As an example] kibble manufacturers have recalled 149,948,840 lbs of kibble.
 In the same period of time, 1,986,035 lbs of raw food have been recalled.
 That means kibble has been recalled 75 times more than raw [during one 7-year period]!
 Essentially, for every one pound of raw that was recalled, 75 pounds of kibble was recalled” (source).

 Of course, every pet parent is concerned about safety.
 However, thinking that processed or highly heated food (typically made from sub-optimal ingredients) is automatically safe is incorrect.

 The better option for safety and nutrition is feeding real, whole foods filled with healthy bacteria processed using a natural pathogen mitigation method, like bacteriophaging.

 To summarize, dogs and cats are carnivores anatomically and biologically equipped to eat raw meat safely.

-When it comes to sterilization techniques for raw pet food, bacteriophaging is a superior method because it doesn’t change the integrity of raw food.
+When it comes to pathogen mitigation and raw pet food, bacteriophaging is a superior method because it doesn’t change the integrity of raw food.
 Instead, phages target and eliminate only harmful bacteria while leaving beneficial bacteria alive.